b00rg/WildSentry/README.md

 # WildSentry
-Uses reinforcement learning to enhance environmentla monitoring and conservation efforts in ecosystetms.
-The objective is to improve conservation strategies, early detection of threats, and resource allocation without relying on physical patrol teams.
+Uses reinforcement learning to detect wildfires, simulate their spread, and deploy an agent-based model on how best to stop the spread.